idalr/SlidingWindowAttnGraphs/README.md

 ```

 To print structural statistics from a graph dataset,
-*required: a graph dataset*
+*required: a graph dataset*.
 ```
 python get_structural_graph_stats.py --data-dir '/path/to/folder/<model_name>/<type_graph>/processed
 ```

-To conduct analyses of your choice on the test split from the best model (with highest Val-f1 score) defined in the GAT config file.,
+To conduct analyses of your choice on the test split from the best model (with highest Val-f1 score) defined in the GAT config file,
-*required: a graph dataset and a trained GNN summarizer*
+*required: a graph dataset and a trained GNN summarizer*.

 `num_print` defines number of samples prints from each split.
 `random_sampling` enables random samples instead of the first `<num_print>` instances for t-SNE analysis.